 Where: Sites throughout the Greater New Orleans area.

-More Details: Students can sign up for 12-40 hours of volunteering at various sites throughout the archdiocese including Second Harvest Food Bank and summer youth camps.
+More Details: Students can sign up for 12-32 hours of volunteering at various sites throughout the archdiocese including Second Harvest Food Bank and Ozanam Inn.
 Volunteer sessions culminate with a day of reflection and fun where students connect their volunteer experiences to ways they can continue to make a difference in their own communities.
-For more information, view our SERVE flyer or Mini-SERVE flyer.
+Sign up here.
+Learn more Orleans and Jefferson parish programs here and Northshore programs here.